ntrrgc/snorky/doc/datasync/dealers.rst

 Dealers are classes which track client subscriptions to certain kinds of models.

-Dealers also manage the delivery of deltas, by determining which clients are subscripted to the information that they carry.
+Dealers also manage the delivery of deltas, by determining which clients are subscribed to the information that they carry.

 What is a subscription
 ~~~~~~~~~~~~~~~~~~~~~~